Announced the closing of bars for two weeks, effective, Tuesday, July 28.

 The Governor signed an executive order allowing door-to-door solicitation in the commonwealth, provided solicitors comply with Healthy at Work minimum requirements and retail requirements, in addition to wearing face coverings and gloves.
 Healthy at Work requirements are also available in Spanish online.

-Signed a new executive order requiring Kentuckians to wear face coverings under several circumstances for the next 30 days.
+executive order requiring Kentuckians to wear face coverings under several circumstances for the next 30 days.
 The order will be evaluated during that time to determine any additional steps or extension.

 There are several exemptions to the order, including children who are 5 or younger and any person with a disability, or a physical or mental impairment, that prevents them from safely wearing a face covering.
 To read the executive order and more exemptions, click here.